Put your Halloween leftovers to good use by making a pumpkin or winter squash purée, then use it in delicious seasonal suppers and bakes.

 1. Pumpkin pancakes with salted pecan butterscotch

-Get your brunch off to a brilliant start with our fat, fluffy pumpkin pancakes with salted pecan butterscotch sauce.
-The thick batter creates luxurious pancakes you can stack to your heart's content.
-Once you've tried our sweet and salty pecan sauce with a scoop of vanilla ice cream, you won't be able to go back to plain lemon and sugar.
+Get brunch off to a brilliant start with our fat, fluffy pumpkin pancakes with salted pecan butterscotch sauce.
+The thick batter creates luxurious pancakes perfect for stacking smothered in our sweet and salty pecan sauce and a scoop of vanilla ice cream.
 For the best possible results, purée your pumpkin the night before and leave in the fridge to chill.

 Try even more brilliant breakfast dishes with our best ever pancake recipes.